How to make a wedding veil

 In the case of wedding veils, fabric is the beauty.
 You need a beautifully flowy drapey fabric that will fall graciously around you.

 Bridal illusion net, Silk chiffon, Organza, English net, Silk tulle, Polyester chiffon, Glimmer illusion are the most favorite fabrics to make wedding veils.
 China silk is a beautifully flowy but inexpensive silk fabric with which you can make soft and supple veils, if you want the opaque and silk veil.
 Silk and polyester chiffon are options if you want more opaque veils.
 Organza is almost like chiffon but it is more transparent and a little crisp.
 If you want a heavily embroidered veil organza is a good choice as the base fabric.

-Bridal Illusion is the most preferred fabric for veils – it is a nylon net which is very soft and drapey.
-It comes in width as much as 108 inches which gives you a lot of fullness.
+Bridal Illusion is the most preferred fabric for veils – it is a nylon net that is very soft and drapey.
+It comes in width as much as 108 inches which give you a lot of fullness.
 Silk Tulle veil is a more expensive option.
-English silk tulle as well as French silk tulle are softer than bridal illusion but then more expensive.
+English silk tulle as well as French silk tulle are softer than a bridal illusion but then more expensive.
 Among these French tulle is the most luxurious and flowy.
 Another disadvantage of silk tulle is that it is delicate and fragile.
-English net is a another favourite netting fabric because it is made of cotton and is soft and flowy.
+English net is another favorite netting fabric because it is made of cotton and is soft and flowy.
 And it is slightly more opaque and heavier and stiffer than other tulles and not quite as expensive.
 It is not available in wide widths beyond 54 inches.

 You can also use a Glimmer tulle which is quite shiny.

 The fullness of the veil will depend on the width of the tulle – Usually tulle is available in 54 inches width.
 But you can even get tulle at a width of 108 inches.
 For short veils, this is alright but for long veils, you might want to get tulle with more width, if you want a nice fullness.